 Exoskeletons promise to reduce workplace injuries by supporting workers’ bodies during physically demanding tasks.
 Major manufacturers like Ford, BMW, and Boeing have deployed thousands of these wearable devices across their facilities.
 But as exoskeleton adoption accelerates, a troubling pattern is emerging in safety research: in many cases, these devices may create new injury risks while attempting to solve old ones.
-Understanding your legal options is essential if an exoskeleton causes you harm.

 The Growth of Workplace Exoskeletons#